The Healthiest Organic Wine Brands We’ve Found (Updated 2024)

 Maia James

 If you follow us on Instagram, you know that we enjoy alcohol–despite knowing that it is absolutely a toxin.
-The trick, we think, is to indulge in only high quality drinks, and to ben intentional about drinking (rather than cracking a beer every night just because you’ve finally had a chance to sit down.
+The trick, we think, is to indulge in only high quality drinks, and to be intentional about drinking, rather than cracking a beer every night just because you’ve finally had a chance to sit down.
 (Here are other hacks to reduce alcohol intake.)

 As wine drinkers, we set out to find the healthiest organic and sulfite-free wines.
-Spoiler alert: Our top pick is Dry Farm Wines and we also love Maker Wine.
-Both of these companies source the globe for the best organic wine, and send it right to your door.
+Spoiler alert: Our top pick is Dry Farm Wines.
+We also found a couple other wine curators to recommend, which you’ll learn about in this post.
+All of these companies source the globe for the best organic wine, and send it right to your door.

 Whether you choose these wines or another organic brand, this post will outline how to choose the cleanest wines.